BenyoubOhtmane/Knn-example/README.md

 # K-clustering-example

----> Using K-means clustering model (Theory) to predict species
+---> Using K-means clustering model (Theory) to predict plant species